Mcwequiesk's gm48 Anthology

 A downloadable anthology

-This game is a collection of all 12 games I've created for the quarterly gm48 game jam and the source code of all the games, hosted by reddit's /r/gamemaker community on their
+This game is a collection of all 13 games I've created for the quarterly gm48 game jam (so far!) and the source code of all the games, hosted by reddit's /r/gamemaker community on their

-All 12 games were created in under 48 hours, entirely by me.
+All 13 games were created in under 48 hours each, entirely by me.
 Some are better than others, but it is interesting to note that each game increases in quality as time goes on.

 I wanted to make all these games available somewhere, so they don't rot on my hard drive forever, so here you go!
-Of course, some are better than others for sure.
-But some of them are actually really well done and fun to play, and I want the games to be played like they were meant to be, when I made them.
+Some of them are actually really well done and fun to play, and I want the games to be played like they were meant to be, when I made them.